BostonPython/about/events.md

 - **Python Study Group nights** feature presentations by members who are beginner-to-intermediate.
 Each presenter chooses a topic that they're unfamiliar with, researches it, and then teaches the group what they've learned.
 - [**Office hour**](officehour.md) is a weekly hour to drop in and ask anything on your mind.

 Specific events are listed on the [Boston Python meetup page](http://bostonpython.com).
-RSVP there to be sure to get a spot.
+RSVP there to be assured a spot.

+You can see our past event [here](past-events.md)